 Despite the highly integrated nature of travel in the capital, over the years, London TravelWatch has had extensive feedback from passengers about how travel in and around London is not as seamless as it should be.
 As a result of this we published Interchange Matters which highlights the importance of good interchanges and demonstrates how much the industry could do to improve the passenger experience.

-As well as publishing our report and promoting its findings to transport operators and providers we have an interchange matters blog and hope people will use this and our online questionnaire to help us evaluate the interchanges (you can also download a PDF version of the survey).
+As well as publishing our report and promoting its findings to transport operators and providers we developed an online questionnaire to help us evaluate the interchanges (you can also download a PDF version of the survey).

 We have also held several interchange matters seminars which provide an opportunity to discuss best practice at interchanges with key stakeholders.
 You can find out more using the links below: